Max-Edelson/Bullet-Journal/admin/meetings/05-31-2021_project_check_7.md

 5. See if we are ready to merge to main branch so that we can launch a GitHub Pages website with the app
 6. Time for group questions
 7. Whole group demo meeting with Sasya
+8. Decide if we want to make a SPA

 ## Notes from discussion:
 -